Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Powerful Draw** (Guess)
-> Catti-brie deals additional damage to enemies the farther they are from the formation.
-From 0% bonus at `$start_percent%` away from the formation to `$amount%` bonus at the spawn point.
+> Catti-brie deals additional damage to enemies the farther they are from the formation, from 0% bonus at `$start_percent%` away from the formation to `$amount%` bonus at the spawn point.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>